-Weekday commuter transit service is available between the Cowichan Valley and Greater Victoria via Routes 66 and 99, Monday to Friday (except statutory holidays), with 6 daily trips departing the Cowichan Valley early in the morning.
+Weekday commuter transit service is available between the Cowichan Valley and Greater Victoria via Routes 66 (CVX Cowichan-Victoria Express) and 99 (SVX Shawnigan-Victoria Express), Monday to Friday (except statutory holidays), with 5 daily trips departing the Cowichan Valley early in the morning.
 Trips return from Victoria in the late afternoon and evening.

 As these are express trips, bus stop locations are limited.
-Click here for more information on the commuter service including a list of bus stops.
+Click here for more information on the Victoria inter-regional services including a list of bus stops.

 Route 70 NCX Nanaimo-Cowichan Express provides seven round trips per day Monday through Friday and six trips on Saturdays.